Talion is a finalist for Best SIEM Solution

 The decision serves as a cold reminder on how fragile privilege can be, especially in cyber security matters.

-The JD Supra article goes on to explain how to act to maximise the likelihood of preserving legal privilege, but is this ultimately the right course of action in the event of a data breach?
+The JD Supra article goes on to explain how to act to optimize the likelihood of preserving legal privilege, but is this ultimately the right course of action in the event of a data breach?

 Is legal privilege a liability?